GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 postgres  10.107.246.55  <none>       5432/TCP  5s
 ```

-At this point we have a running Postgres server, reachable from anywhere in the cluster at `postgres:5432`.
+At this point the Postgres server is running, reachable from anywhere in the cluster at `postgres:5432`.

 ## The Flask App

 Our Flask app just responds to `PUT` requests to create users, and `GET` requests to read users and respond to health checks.
 You can see it in full in the GitHub repo.
 It's very simple: the only real gotcha is that Flask, by default, will listen only on the loopback address, which will prevent any connections from outside the Flask app’s container.
-We fix that by telling it to explicitly listen on `0.0.0.0` instead, so that we can actually speak to it from elsewhere (whether from in the cluster or outside).
+To fix that, explicitly tell Flask to listen on `0.0.0.0` instead.

-To deploy it in Kubernetes, we’ll need a Docker image that contains our app.
-We’ll build this on top of the `lyft/envoy` image, since we’re headed for Envoy later; thus our Dockerfile (sans comments) ends up looking like this:
+Building a Flask app into a Docker image is relatively straightforward.
+The biggest question is which image to use as a base, but if you already know you're going to be using Envoy later, the easiest thing is just to base the image on the `lyft/envoy` image.
+So the Dockerfile (sans comments) ends up looking like this:

 ```
 FROM lyft/envoy:latest